Psilocybin for Mild Cognitive Impairment

 The trial requires participants to be on a stable dose of medication for at least 2 months and unlikely to change during the study.
 However, certain medications like anticonvulsants, antidepressants, antipsychotics, mood stabilizers, opioids, benzodiazepines, and some others must be discontinued before participating.

-What evidence supports the effectiveness of the drug psilocybin for mild cognitive impairment?
+What evidence suggests that psilocybin might be an effective treatment for mild cognitive impairment?

 Philip Gerretsen, MD, PhD